KSExcel Reference

 ksWriteTable(headers, rows, target?, namedRange?)

 Convenience wrapper around ksWrite.
-Accepts an array of record objects and a headers list — converts to the 2D format automatically.
+Accepts an array of record objects and converts them to the 2D format automatically.

 ksWriteTable(headers, rows, target?, namedRange = true) → Promise<WriteResult>